chrisjameslennon/mm/docs/_pages/contacts.md

 toc: false
 ---
 <data-voyzu-help/>
-Here you can manage contacts in the Voyzu shared contacts master list for your Domain.
+On this screen you can manage contacts in the Voyzu shared contacts master list for your Domain.
 All contacts in this list are downloaded to the
 <code>#voyzu shared</code> Google contacts label for users who participate in contacts sharing.

-You can manage which of your Domain users participate in contacts sharing in the 'Users' screen
+You can manage which of your Domain users participate in contacts sharing in the 'Domain Users' screen

 #### More information